rhevorn/shape/docs/API.md

 Built-in transforms detach the mutable data they process before invoking callbacks.
 Explicit fields omitted from `New` pass through unchanged and may share storage; a whole-struct `Apply` detaches the data it receives.
-A fresh JSON decode transfers ownership to the pipeline, so redundant defensive copies can be skipped.
+Tagged JSON parsing may reuse decoded storage when the type graph contains no custom JSON or text decoders and no interface fields.
+Otherwise transforms detach the data before modifying it.
 Every fallback is snapshotted during construction and copied for use; the caller's later edits cannot change it.

+Package-level JSON parsing and collection composition call the public methods of external Schema implementations, including wrappers that embed built-in Specs.
+Internal fast paths apply only to exact built-in types.

 `Value[T]` is intended for data values.
 Copying live synchronization objects, resource handles, closures or channels does not provide transactional isolation.